Integrated Pest Management (IPM)

 - Resistance or tolerance of plants to insect attack is due to a great variety of conditions either physical, chemical or physiological and in most, it is not clearly understood.
 For example, some varieties of corn and sorghums resist the attacks of chinch bugs.

-- Many varieties of apple resist root wooly apple aphids, cotton, soyabeans and red clover have a degree of immunity from attack of tiny leafhoppers.
+- Many varieties of apple resist root woolly apple aphids, cotton, soyabeans and red clover have a degree of immunity from attack of tiny leafhoppers.

 - Many citrus fruits kill the young maggots of the Mediterranean fly, Hessian fly does not attack wheat varieties and tobacco cultivars are resistant to six major fungal, bacterial, viral and nematode pests.